Our Mission Statement

 Who We Serve

 Wolcott serves bright high school students with learning differences who thrive in our strength-based, collaborative community.
 Our students are creative, athletic, curious, and driven.
 They excel academically and benefit from our strength-based learning environment.
 At Wolcott, we structure our program around the understanding that ‘how we teach is as important as what we teach’.
 This guiding principle has empowered our students to achieve their potential in school, pursue their interests outside, and transition to college successfully.
 Wolcott proudly serves as a catalyst to this transformation.
-Our students often have a specific learning disability or an executive functioning challenge and have yet to reach their potential.
 A psycho-educational evaluation completed by a licensed clinician is required as a part of the admission process.
 Our program is not designed to meet the needs of students with primary emotional or behavioral challenges.

 Diversity Statement